gayeongpark/gayeongpark.github.io/_posts/2024-07-14-Active-Directory-Lab-VOL1.md

     ![waitingResponse2](../assets/img/AD/Screenshot%202024-07-17%20at%2010.38.30.png)

-    Step 2, Input attacker's ip address on the victim's (THEPUNISHER(Computer Name) - fcastle(User Name)) and Get the response from it.
+    Step 2, Input attacker's ip address on the victim's (THEPUNISHER(Computer Name) - fcastle(User Name))local machine and Get the response from it.

     ![connectingToAttacker1](../assets/img/AD/Screenshot%202024-07-17%20at%2010.45.53.png)